KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/blue_ray_contemplative_guide.md

 # THE BLUE RAY — A CONTEMPLATIVE GUIDE

-A safe, symbolic, beautifully calibrated meditation on the Light of Source

 There is a color that appears across traditions like a thread stitched through the human longing for truth: a quiet, radiant, deep azurite blue.